Perfectly Fine on My Own, So My Fiancé Can Twist in the Wind: Premise

-Princess of the kingdom meant to marry the following year to a foreign prince.
-She is Keios' childhood friend and used to be a tomboy, so he had no idea how to deal with normal girls.
-After hearing the rumors of how terribly neglectful a fiancee Keios was to Nicole, Caroline finally realized she had been relying on him too much to assist her over the years.

-After hearing Keios spent all his free time with her and saw no issues with repeatedly declining Nicole's invitations, Caroline is left exasperated with his stupidity.
-Caroline had to bluntly explain adolescence is the only time noble fiancees have to actually build their relationship.
+As a twist, Keios is just as sympathetic; he alienated Nicole out of sheer stupidity.
+It became a habit of his to spend his free time with Carolina, who used to be a tomboy; forgetting he was trying to figure out how to act with a proper lady like Nicole.
+Even Carolina is exasperated by Keios' lack of awareness that he destroyed the love he wanted.

 Publication

 Written by Yahiro Arase, Perfectly Fine on My Own, So My Fiancé Can Twist in the Wind was serialized on Shōsetsuka ni Narō between December 14 and 22, 2022.
 A manga adaptation illustrated by Jun Hareta began serialization on the Pixiv Comic website under Ichijinsha's Comic Lake brand on March 29, 2024.
-The manga's chapters have been compiled into three tankōbon volumes as of September 2025.
+The manga's chapters have been compiled into four tankōbon volumes as of May 2026.

 During their panel at Anime Expo 2025, Kodansha USA announced that they had licensed the manga for English publication beginning in Q2 2026.